SamJuss/strawberryPicker/docs/MACHINE_LEARNING_PRESENTATION.md

 | run_20251213_102620 | 2025-12-13 | ripeness_detection | YOLOv11n | 10/10 | 16 | 0.002 | 0.7005 | 0.7919 | 0.7434 | 3.09 | 10 | 2.07 |
 | run_20251213_121517 | 2025-12-13 | ripeness_detection | YOLOv11n | 20/20 | 16 | 0.002 | 0.7264 | 0.7891 | 0.7565 | 4.74 | 20 | 2.08 |

+**Note on missing values**: Some entries lack certain metrics (e.g., batch size, learning rate, inference time) because they were logged from different experiment sources (Kaggle competition, early runs with limited logging).
+The missing values are denoted as "N/A" in the tables.

 ## Key Insights from Training Registry

 - **Best detection model**: `kaggle_strawberry_yolov8n_20251204_115538` achieves mAP@50 of **0.989** with 50 epochs, indicating near‑perfect detection on the Kaggle dataset.